Classification of irreducible unitary modules over $\mathfrak{u}(p,q|n)$: Star-operations and unitarity

 \subsection{Basics and duals}

 Largely following \cite{SNR77,GZ90b,CLZ04}, here we recall some basic facts about star-superalgebras and their unitary modules, and how these carry over to Lie superalgebras.
-We also consider dual star-operations and the corresponding unitarity modules.
+We also consider dual star-operations and the corresponding unitary modules.

 First, a \textit{star-superalgebra} over $\mathbb{C}$ is an associative superalgebra $A=A_{\bar{0}}\oplus A_{\bar{1}}$ equipped with an even anti-linear anti-involution $\phi: A\to A$; i.e.,

 where $\bar{c}$ denotes the complex conjugate of $c$.
 A star-superalgebra homomorphism $f: (A, \phi)\to (A', \phi')$ is a superalgebra homomorphism satisfying $f\circ \phi= \phi'\circ f$.